How to easily share anything from your phone

 Sending memes to your friends has never been more seamless.

-As a refresher, on Android phones, the “share” button looks like a “less-than” sign, with a circle at each point, whereas on iPhones, it’s an arrow pointing out of a rectangle.
-But no matter which platform you’re using, the purpose of the button is the same—to share whatever you’re looking at with other people.
+As a refresher, on Android phones, the “share” button looks like a “less-than” sign, with a circle at each point, whereas on iPhones, it’s an arrow pointing out of a square.
+But no matter which platform you’re using, the purpose of the button is the same: to share whatever you’re looking at with other people.

-And even though the sharing button is simple, you can make things more seamless and less time-consuming by choosing what happens when you tap “share,” or using other smart ways to share content directly from your photos app of choice.
-Here’s how.
+And even though the sharing button is simple, you can make things more seamless and less time-consuming by choosing what happens when you tap “share,” or using other smart ways to send content directly from your photos app of choice.

 Customizing sharing on iOS

-To customize the sharing panel, you’ll need to get it up on screen, so you’ll need to start by sharing something—a webpage in Safari, for example.
-You can’t customize the list of frequently contacted people and frequently used devices you’ll see at the top, but you can play with the list of apps underneath it.
+To customize the sharing panel, you’ll need to get it up on screen.
+Start by sharing something—a webpage in Safari, for example.
+You can’t really customize the list of frequently contacted people and frequently used devices at the top of the sharing menu, but you can long-press on someone’s name and tell iOS to suggest them less.
+Most customization involves the list of apps underneath those suggested names.

 Scroll to the far right of the apps list and pick More, then tap Edit to pick and reorder which apps show up first when you share something—use the triple-line handles on the right to change the order.
 If there’s one app you’re always sharing to, make sure it appears first.
 Tap Done, then Done again to set your choice.

 Finally, scroll down to the actions list—which includes copying or printing items—and tap Edit Actions to choose what appears here.
-Again, you can add or remove entries from the list, so you could remove the Copy option and add the Zip and email option, for example.
+Again, you can add or remove entries from the list, so you could remove the Copy option and add the Save to Dropbox option, for example.

 Customizing sharing on Android

-One trick that affects the sharing menu on any version of Android is clearing the data cache of any app (like Messages) dominating the direct share links more than you’d like it to.
+One trick that affects the sharing menu on any version of Android is clearing the data cache of any app (like Messages) that dominates the direct share links more than you’d like it to.
 This partly resets Android’s list of the contacts you’re most in touch with.
-From Settings, tap Apps and notifications, then an app, and Storage & cache to find the Clear cache option.
+From Settings, tap Apps, then any app, and Storage & cache to find the Clear cache option.